 Drew is an experienced patent litigator and trial attorney.
 He represents clients in high stakes patent and trade secret litigation, frequently in International Trade Commission investigations.
 He also advises clients in complex IP licensing and related transactions.
 As a trusted advisor and fierce advocate, Drew excels at helping clients make sense of nuanced legal issues while developing and executing effective strategies to protect and leverage intellectual property.

 Drew works in diverse industries and technology areas, including embedded microprocessors, liquid crystal displays, graphics processors, memory controllers, consumer telecommunications systems, converged devices and related software and operating systems, mobile communications infrastructure, voice-recognition, standard-compliant memory systems and their components, LED-based lighting systems, thermoplastics, and electrical motors.

 Drew is a member of the firm’s Pro Bono Committee.
 His own pro bono work includes representing asylum-seekers and ICE detainees, as well as clients of the Mintz Domestic Violence Program in obtaining and extending 209A abuse prevention orders on behalf of victims of domestic violence and sexual assault.
-He has also coordinated amicus briefs at the appellate level, including before the U.S. Supreme Court in the landmark Title VII case, Bostock v.
+He has also coordinated pro bono amicus briefs at the appellate level, including before the U.S. Supreme Court in the landmark Title VII case, Bostock v.
 Clayton County, Georgia.

 Prior to joining Mintz, Drew practiced with a national law firm.
 Prior to that, he clerked for Massachusetts Supreme Judicial Court Justice Barbara A. Lenk (then of the Massachusetts Appeals Court).

 - Northeastern University (JD)